raven-os/albinos/API_doc/Overview.md

 # Creating and retrieving a configuration

-*For C++ developers, all functions and structs are in the "$LIB_NAME" namespace*
+*For C++ developers, all functions and structs are in the "Albinos" namespace*

-The first call to $LIB_NAME config is to create a new config giving it a name
+The first call to Albinos config is to create a new config giving it a name
 ```c

 struct Config *awesomeConfig;